ortus-docs/coldbox-docs/testing/interceptor_testing.md

 # Interceptor Testing

-You can test interceptors directly with no need of doing integration testing.
+You can test interceptors directly with no need of doing integration testing via the `BaseInterceptorTest`.
 This way you can unit test interceptors in isolation.
 All you need to do is the following:

 ```bash
 coldbox create interceptor-test path=interceptors.Deploy points=onCreate --open